Jaimeloeuf/SS/spec.md

 ### Macros
 - Will consider supporting certain types of macros, but TBD
+- Might be an issue considering most macro implementations require preprocessing in some form or another and is extremely complex to take up with subjective level of advantages especially for a language designed to be easy to use and read.

 ## Language extensions
 ### FFI (Foreign Function Interface)
 - Will have builtin language/std-lib level support for FFI to interact with Rust and C/C++ code in the future
+- "linking" mechanisms
+    - complie time linking
+    - FFI
+    - dynamic library linking
+    - running the code seperatly and calling the process
 - Inspiration from other langs
     - https://www.lua.org/pil/24.html
     - https://wren.io/embedding/

+## Printing / Logging mechanisms
+Pretty print
+Allow us to print diff things like variables to strings to functions...
+    - e.g. "native code" for native functions

 ## Others